thtanner/PWS530_FS2020Adapter/README.md

   4. After the update, go to the MobiFlight folder (where MFConnector.exe is located)
   5. Go inside the MSFS2020-module folder and copy the mobiflight-event-module folder to your Flight Sumulator 2020's Community packages folder
   6. Close MobiFlight as it is no longer needed
-- The [pms-gns530 Mod](https://github.com/pimarc/pms50-gns530) is highly suggeted, but not required, as it grealy improved the GNS530 functionality in Flight Simulator 2020
+- The [pms-gns530 Mod](https://github.com/pimarc/pms50-gns530) is highly suggeted, but not required, as it grealy improves the GNS530 functionality in Flight Simulator 2020

 ## Usage
 - Run **FSUIPC7**